Nordic Skiing, Co-ed

 - Where should student athletes and parents go for more information?

 - When is the Nordic Skiing season?

 - Where does the team meet for practice?

 - What is the average number of members on the Nordic Skiing team?

 - What awards can student athletes receive and what is the criteria?

 - Can I sign out roller skis for the summer?

-Mike Miller began coaching Nordic skiing in 1993.
+Mike Miller started skiing on wood skis in 1973.
+He started coaching Nordic skiing in 1993 when the Nordic program began.
 He previously coached cross country running for 23 seasons and track for 13.
-He still skis competitively, though to look at him you wouldn’t guess it.
-He also enjoys long distance bike touring, canoe racing, and, especially, time with his family.
-Mr Miller is a proud alum of St John’s University.
+He still skis competitively when he can remember which ski boot to lace up first.
+He also enjoys long distance bike touring, canoeing, and, especially, time with his family.
+Mr Miller is a retired SLPHS Spanish teacher (36 years at SLP!) and proud alum of St John’s University.